 In particular, you may not simply copy someone else's homework

-turn it in as your own.
+and turn it in as your own.
 Similarly, copying solutions

-that you might find on the web or from some other source is illegal.
+that you might find on the web or from some other source is

-very seriously and will follow university procedures in all cases of
+seriously and will follow university procedures in all cases - disciplinary

 measures can result in expulsion.